openaps/docs/docs/docs/While You Wait For Gear/monitoring-OpenAPS.md

 #### Troubleshooting using Papertrail

-Papertrail can be very valuable to quickly troubleshoot a rig, becuase it is quite easy to see all the loops that log information about your rig's actions.
+Papertrail can be very valuable to quickly troubleshoot a rig, because it is quite easy to see all the loops that log information about your rig's actions.
 BUT, the way that the information comes into Papertrail is based on the time the action took place.
 So, you'll be seeing information stream by that may or may not help you troubleshoot WHICH area your issues are.

 First, let's start with messages that **ARE NOT ERRORS**